Reinforz/twitter-oauth2-blog/README.md

 <img src='images/1.png'>

-Now that the frontend is setup lets move on to our backend.
+Now that the frontend is set up, let's move on to our backend.

 ### Server setup
-Make directory called `server` and make a `package.json` file there with the following content:
+Make a directory called `server` and make a `package.json` file in the project directory with the following content:
 ```json
 {
   "name": "server",